robmorgan/halo/README.md

 ## Getting Started

 Halo doesn't use a programmer, editor or GUI.
-It is essentially only a playback engine.
+It is only a playback engine.
 You define shows ahead of time using the show file format.
+At the moment this is done purely in code.

 ## Planned Features